darren-tpk/enhance_catalog/README.md

 *Trugman, D. T., & Shearer, P. M. (2017).
 GrowClust: A hierarchical clustering algorithm for relative earthquake relocation, with application to the Spanish Springs and Sheldon, Nevada, earthquake sequences.*

+*Klein, F. W. (2002).
+User's guide to HYPOINVERSE-2000, a Fortran program to solve for earthquake locations and magnitudes (No. 2002-171).
+US Geological Survey.*

+*Waldhauser, F. (2001). hypoDD--A program to compute double-difference hypocenter locations.*

 Quickstart
 ----------